June 28, 2021

 - Writing sample (4 pages max.)

-DEADLINE: Applications accepted on a rolling basis.
+DEADLINE: Applications are accepted on a rolling basis.
 Please submit as soon as possible, ideally by the end of May of your 2L year and at the latest by August 15th, before the upcoming fellowship cycle begins in the Fall of your 3L year.

 Root & Rebound is an equal opportunity employer and strongly encourages applications from all qualified individuals including women, people of color, people with conviction histories, persons with disabilities, ethnic and religious minorities, and lesbian, gay, bisexual, transgender, and gender variant individuals.